 Oklahoma City, OK

 Lido was the original Vietnamese restaurant to become popular in Oklahoma City, opening the door for several others serving the same type of food to become successful.
-In the 1990’s Lido opened a second restaurant in The Village that is now Kim Wah (and has separate ownership).
+In the 1990’s Lido opened a second restaurant in The Village that later became Kim Wah (and had separate ownership).
 Lido and Kim Wah are the two places that I have used as the standard when I try noodle bowls in OKC or other cities such as Seattle.

 Lido was a rather cutting edge restaurant at the time it opened, giving the Heartland a taste of Vietnamese food for the first time.
 Now other restaurants, such as Golden Phoenix, offer a larger Vietnamese menu.
 The argument is also made that other Vietnamese restaurants are more authentic than Lido.
 I certainly think Golden Phoenix has more of what I would call authentic Vietnamese dishes.
 Lido seems to be living by the adage, “if it ain’t broke, don’t fix it.”
 In my opinion Lido gives customers a good representation of Vietnamese food that is flavorful, authentic, and explained on the menu so that people know what they are getting.